Stacked glass payment cards with a euro symbol, lion silhouette, and Bulgarian flag

 Nexo, despite its Sofia operational base, is registered in the Cayman Islands and serves Bulgarian users through its regulated entities rather than a direct Bulgarian license.

-Bulgaria officially adopts the euro on January 1, 2026, after repeated delays (target dates of 2024 and 2025 were both missed).
-The BGN-EUR conversion at the fixed 1.95583 rate means the transition is seamless.
-For crypto card users, euro adoption eliminates even the technical BGN conversion step - EUR-denominated cards will settle directly in the national currency.
+Bulgaria adopted the euro on January 1, 2026, after repeated delays (target dates of 2024 and 2025 were both missed).
+The BGN-EUR conversion at the fixed 1.95583 rate made the switch smooth.
+Dual pricing (EUR and BGN) runs until August 8, 2026.
+For crypto card users, euro adoption eliminated the BGN conversion step - all EUR-denominated cards now settle directly in the national currency.

 Bulgarian residents have full access to all EEA-licensed crypto card issuers.
 Verify your issuer holds a MiCA CASP license or equivalent EEA authorization.